tarikguney/usa-visa-appointment-checker/README.md

 ## How to run

+1. If you don't have Powershell installed and set up on your local machine, download it here: [Powershell Core on Github](https://github.com/PowerShell/PowerShell).
+Run the command in the 4th step below, and you probably don't have Powershell on your computer if you get an error.
-1. Download the visa-appointment-checker.ps1 file onto your computer.
-You can also clone this repo if you know Git.
+2. Download the visa-appointment-checker.ps1 file onto your computer.
+You can also clone this repo if you know [Git](https://git-scm.com/).
-1. Open up your preferred terminal application, like MacOS Terminal, Windows Terminal, or iTerm2.
+1. Open up your preferred terminal application, like MacOS Terminal, Windows Terminal, or [iTerm2](https://iterm2.com/).
 2. In your terminal, run this command to enter the Powershell shell: `pwsh`.
 If this command seems unavailable, restart your terminal app.
 3. Using `cd` command, go to the directory where you store the visa-appointment-checker.ps1 file.
 4. Run this command and make sure you provide your username, password, and schedule id `./visa-appointment-checker.ps1 -email "hello@world.com" -password "12abc" -scheduleId 456677`